rileymcaz/assignments/HA4.md

 #### A.2 Signup Process

-Suppose you work for a social media start up.
-Your company currently has a multi-page sign up process but is considering a single page design that uses collapsible panels to divide the process instead.
-Does either design result in more people completing the site sign up process?
+Suppose you're working on social media app at a mid-size start up.
+Your app currently drops users into a tutorial as soon as they sign up, but your coworkers are considering replacing it with a single signifier as to where the tutorial is located so savvy users can start posting right away.
+Does either design result in more people making their first post?

 #### A.3 Number of Participants